 Sets the warning threshold for CPU temperature.
 When CPU temperature exceeds the threshold, BIOS will emit warning sound.
-Options are: Disabled (default), 60°C/140°F, 70°C/158°F, 80°C/176°F, 90°C/194°F.
+Options are: Disabled (default), 60 °C/140°F, 70°C/158°F, 80°C/176°F, 90°C/194°F.

-CPU/POWER/SYSTEM FAN Fail Warning
+☐ CPU/SYSTEM FAN Fail Warning

-Allows the system to emit warning sound if the CPU/system/power fan is not connected or fails.
+Allows the system to emit warning sound if the CPU/system fan is not connected or fails.
 Check the fan condition or fan connection when this occurs.
 (Default: Disabled)

-☐ CPU Smart FAN Control ☐ CPU Smart FAN
+☐ CPU Smart FAN Control ☐ CPU SMART FAN

 Enables or disables the CPU fan speed control function.
+Auto lets the BIOS decide whether to enable this function.
 Enabled allows the CPU fan to run at different speed according to the CPU temperature.
-You can adjust the fan speed with EasyTune based on system requirements.
+You can adjust the fan speed with EasyT une based on system requirements.
 If disabled, CPU fan runs at full speed.
-(Default: Enabled)
+(Default: Auto)